 Content Authoring Pilot - Creating an Interactive Pressbook

-If you have any questions about the instructions in this document please e-mail firstname.lastname@example.org.
+If you are a pilot participant and have questions about the instructions in this document please e-mail email@example.com.
+We can not provide support to non-pilot participants at this time.

 Step 2: Configure Pressbooks and Learning Record Store